crizbae/Animal-QuestionAnswer-System/README.md

 # Animal-QuestionAnswer-System

 A simple Question and Answer system.
-Provides answers on Kangaroo Leopard
+Provides answers on Kangaroos, Leopards, Penguins, Polar_bears, Elephants, Wolves, Otters, Beetles, Turtles and ducks.

-Penguin
-Polar_bear
-Elephant
-Wolf
-Otter
-Beetle
-Turtle
-Duck
+Makes use of cosine similarity, TF-IDF scores, and named entity recognition.